Learn About Buying Land

 Usually, the closing cost, if any, is buyer’s responsibility.
-In some cases, we can waive the closing cost and transfer the deed at our expense.
+In some cases, we can waive the closing cost, documentation fees and transfer of the deed at our expense.
 Once you pay cash, we initiate the deed transfer with the county recordation process immediately.
 In cases of owner financing, however, the deed transfer or recordation starts once all the installment payments are completed.

 Please visit our agilitylands.com/listings page and go to the listing page of your choice and fill out the form for that land.
 We will be in touch

 It depends on your situation, but typically we can close within 3 to 14 days.
 Much sooner if fully paid in cash

 I'm behind in my loan, do I need to make another payment?

 If you purchased your land from us using owners financing and you are behind on payment, no worries, get in touch with us and we can regularize your payment schedule one more time